yash-thakkar248/UberBusApp/README.md

 ![Architecture](https://github.com/PARTHSONI95/UberBusApp/blob/main/readme_image.png)

-Following Micro-service architecture by running loosely coupled services on different EC2 instances have added following fucntionalities:
+Following Micro-service architecture by running loosely coupled services on different EC2 instances have added following functionalities:

-1) allow a user to search and book a bus between Start destination and end destination for a given date
+1) allow a user to search and book a bus between Start destination and End destination for a given date
 2) a page to retrieve all the books

 ## Technology stack used